 Ramaswamy Venkataraman, born on December fourth, nineteen ten, in Rajamadam village of Tanjore district, Madras Presidency, was a distinguished Indian lawyer, politician, and independence activist.
 His legal career flourished as he practiced in the Madras High Court and the Supreme Court of India, showcasing his commitment to justice and governance.

 In his early years, Venkataraman was deeply involved in the Indian independence movement, notably participating in the Quit India Movement.
-His political journey began as a member of the Constituent Assembly and the provisional cabinet, where he played a crucial role in shaping the nation’s future.
-He was elected to the Lok Sabha on four occasions, serving in significant roles such as Union Finance Minister and Defence Minister.
+His dedication to the nation led him to become a member of the Constituent Assembly and the provisional cabinet, where he played a pivotal role in shaping India's future.